Finding all stable matchings with assignment constraints: The iterated deletion of unattractive alternatives (IDUA)

 \begin{lemma}[\cite{BalinskiRatier:1997:} and \cite{GutinNeary:2023:GEB}] The iterated deletion of unattractive alternatives does not change the set of stable matchings.
 That is, $D(P)$ and $D^*(P)$ contain exactly the same stable matchings. \end{lemma}

-Let us now show the effect that running IDUA has on the matching problem of Example~\ref{ex:initial}.
+Let us now show the effect that running IDUA has on the matching problem of Reduced Example~\ref{exR:initial}.
 In Figure~\ref{fig:ex2} there are two panels.
-The left hand panel depicts $D(P)$ for Example~\ref{ex:initial} (we note that the image in the left hand panel, panel (a), is the same as that of Figure~\ref{fig:ex1}).
+The left hand panel, panel (a), depicts $D(P)$ and is the same as that in Figure~\ref{fig:ex1}.
 The right hand panel, panel (b), depicts the normal form, $D^*(P)$.
 In the interest of space we will not display here how the IDUA procedure incrementally reduced $D(P)$ to $D^*(P)$.
-We refer the interested reader to Section 4.2 in \cite{GutinNeary:2023:GEB} where the specifics of the IDUA procedure are spelled out.

-We now highlight some observations concerning $D^*(P)$ in panel (b) of Figure~\ref{fig:ex2}.
-First of all, while it is not possible to display all stable matchings on the one image, by comparing the digraph in panel (b) of Figure~\ref{fig:ex2} with the digraph in Figure~\ref{fig:exExtremeMatchings} one can see that the worker-optimal and firm-optimal stable matchings of $D(P)$ remain in $D^*(P)$.
-(As indeed they must by Lemma~\ref{lemma:iduaSameMatchings}.) {In fact, the worker-optimal and firm-optimal stable matchings of $D(P)$ contain exactly the vertices that have no horizontal arcs out of them in $D^*(P)$ and the vertices that have no vertical arcs out of them in $D^*(P)$, respectively (see Lemma~\ref{lemma:extremalMatches}).} Thus, the extremal stable matchings of the normal form are precisely those found by running deferred acceptance twice, once with each side in the role of proposer.
+We now highlight some observations concerning the structure of $D^*(P)$ in panel (b) of Figure~\ref{fig:ex2}.
+First of all, while it is not possible to display all the stable matchings on one image, by comparing the digraph in panel (b) of Figure~\ref{fig:ex2} with the digraph in Figure~\ref{fig:exExtremeMatchings} one can see that the worker-optimal and firm-optimal stable matchings of $D(P)$ remain in $D^*(P)$.
+(As indeed they must by Lemma~\ref{lemma:iduaSameMatchings}.)
+In fact, closer inspection reveals that the worker-optimal and firm-optimal stable matchings of $D(P)$ are made up of the collections of vertices that have no horizontal arcs out of them in $D^*(P)$ and the vertices that have no vertical arcs out of them in $D^*(P)$, respectively (see Lemma~\ref{lemma:extremalMatches}).
+Thus, the extremal stable matchings of $D^*(P)$ are precisely those found by running deferred acceptance twice, once with each side in the role of proposer.
+Or, to put it another way, the normal form $D^*(P)$ is a smaller matching market than $D(P)$ that is ``boxed in'' by the two extremal stable matchings since all information from preferences lists ``beyond'' these two extremal matchings is removed.